-How to Balance the pH of Your Pool or Hot Tub Water
+How and Why You Need to Balance the pH of Your Pool or Hot Tub Water

 What is pH?

 pH is a number that characterizes the acidic or basic characteristics of a liquid substance.
 Measured on a scale from 0-14, acidity and basicity are opposites on the pH scale with seven being neutral.
 The pH number represents… the negative logarithm of the hydrogen ion concentration.

 Understand it this way; the negative logarithm stuff simply means that there is an inverse relationship (if one is high, the other is low) between the pH number and the amount of potential Hydrogen ions… The more hydrogen ions there are in a solution, the lower the pH is

 What the Pool / Spa Owner Wants to Know About pH

 A typical pool / spa owner only wants to know things that affect their use of the product.
 So what are the features of water with a proper pH?
 What are the benefits of these pH features?